kenwals/shinrin-yoku/README.md

 - One of the image cards in the gallery is hidden on small screens to improve flow of the page.

-- It has a subscription form ( this is for display purposes only , it's not working at the moment as it's out of scope for this phase of the project).

 - Form validation on subscribe form , alert if name or email is empty.

-- In each section a call to action button will prompt / take the user to another section.
+- In the first two sections a call to action button prompts the user to another section.

-- In the footer section , the icons will incorporate some sort of hover animation
+- In the footer section , the icons will incorporate a hover animation

-- Improvements for visually impaired such as more descriptive tags and better contrasting colours (as per lighthouse report)
+- Contrasting colours are used to ensure site supports visually impaired visitors.

+- The navbar button will float at the top of the screen .

 ### Features Left to Implement ( or out of scope)

 - The images of trees can be clicked on and the user will be brought to [another site](https://www.curio-eco.com/world/tagged-trees/2538832?lat=53.34427142201096&lng=-6.316257453758462&zml=18) that pinpoints the exact location of the tree.

 - Have the subscription form add the visitor to an email list.

-- The navbar button will float on the top of the screen .

  ##### back to [contents](#table-of-contents)